SitePen/dgrid/README.md

         ...
     });

+The column definition object may have the following properties (all are optional):

+* `field`: This is the property from the object in the list to display in the body of the grid.
+  Defaults to the id of the column (if no `get()` function is provided).
+* `label`: This is the label to show in the header of the grid.
+  Defaults to the id of the column.
+* `className` - A DOM/CSS class to assign to the cells in the column.
+* `id` - This is the id of the column; normally this is determined automatically from the keys or indices in the `columns` object or array.
+* `sortable`: This indicates whether or not you can sort on this column/field.
+  Defaults to `true`.
+    * Note that you can always programmatically sort a Grid by a given column using the `sort(property, descending)` method, regardless of whether that column's `sortable` status or even presence in the Grid altogether.
+* `get`: This can be a function that will retrieve the value to render from the object in the list.
+* `formatter`: This can be a function that will convert the value to an HTML string for rendering.
+* `renderCell`: This can be a function that will be called to render the value into the target &lt;td> for each cell.
+  (If `formatter` is specified, `renderCell` is ignored.)
+* `renderHeaderCell` - This can be a function that will be called to render the value into the target &lt;th> for the columns header.

-The column definition may alternately simply be a string, in which case the value of the string is interpreted as the name of the column.
+Alternatively, the column definition may simply be a string, in which case the value of the string is interpreted as the label of the column.
 Thus, we can more succinctly write simple columns:

     var grid = new Grid({
         columns: {